backstage/backstage/.github/ISSUE_TEMPLATE/rfc_template.md

 ---
 name: 'RFC'
-about: 'Request For Comments.
-Use this template when you want to get feedback from the community.'
+about: 'Request For Comments (RFC) from the community'
 labels: rfc
 title: '[RFC] <name>'
 ---